 In some cases, you may also choose to show the company share capital.
 That shows how much the shares were worth at the time you issued them.
 In this case, you need to state how much the shareholders own - also called 'paid up' shares.

-A limited company must include the full company name on the invoices as it appears on the certificate of incorporation.
+Limited companies need to include the full company name on the invoices exactly as it appears on the certificate of incorporation.
 The document must 'clearly' display the word 'invoice' and include:

 Signs, Stationery, and Promotional Materials for Limited Company in the United Kingdom